Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 **Challenges**:
 The primary challenge this week was the failure of SPI communication between the ESP32 and the TDC chips.
-This issue halted our ability to collect precise timing data from the ultrasonic sensors, which is crucial for our system.
-Additionally, the persistent problem of faint signals from the ultrasonic sensors further delayed progress on the hardware side.
+This issue stopped our ability to collect precise timing data from the ultrasonic sensors, which is important for our system.
+Additionally, the  problem of faint signals from the ultrasonic sensors  delayed progress on the hardware side.
 These setbacks highlight the need for further testing and potentially rethinking our sensor and communication strategy.

 **Next Steps**: